 An exploration of the psychological dimensions of our dependence on God's creation and our responsibility to care for it.
 The psychological contributions to and consequences of environmental problems, and the potential for psychological intervention, will be examined from a Christian perspective.

-Prerequisites: Six credits in psychology at the 300- or 400-level including PSYC 390 perceptual development.
-Laboratory exercises include demonstrations of perceptual phenomena, application of psychophysical methods and the development of scientific report-writing skills.
+Prerequisites: Six credits in psychology at the 300- or 400-level including PSYC 390 psychophysical methods and the development of scientific report-writing skills.

 PSYC 473 - Sensation and Perception